“B” horizon

 present than normal resulting in tissue of a white, yellow or

-lighter green color.
+lighter green color than the rest of the leaf.
 A backward mutation or

 reversion occurs when a